MF Doom: 2005–2009: Danger Doom, Born Like This, and Ghostface collaboration

-Although still an independent artist, Dumile took a bigger step towards the mainstream in 2005 with The Mouse and the Mask, a collaboration with producer DJ Danger Mouse under the group name Danger Doom.
+Although still an independent artist, Dumile took a bigger step towards the mainstream in 2005 with The Mouse and the Mask, a collaboration with the producer DJ Danger Mouse under the group name Danger Doom.
 The album, released on October 11, 2005, by Epitaph and Lex, was developed in collaboration with Cartoon Network's Adult Swim and featured voice actors and characters from its programs (mostly Aqua Teen Hunger Force).
-The Mouse and the Mask reached #41 on the Billboard 200.
+The Mouse and the Mask reached No. 41 on the Billboard 200.
 Critic Chris Vognar, discussing the role of comedy in hip hop, argued that "Doom and Danger exemplify an absurdist strain in recent independent hip-hop, a willingness to embrace the nerdy without a heavy cloak of irony".
 In the same year, Dumile appeared on the second Gorillaz album, Demon Days.

 Dumile produced tracks for both of Ghostface Killah's 2006 albums Fishscale and More Fish.
 In February 2013, Ghostface Killah said that he and Dumile were in the process of choosing tracks for a collaborative album.
 In 2015, Ghostface Killah announced that the album, Swift & Changeable, would be released in 2016, and later posted promotional artwork for the collaboration.
 It remains unreleased.

 Dumile's Born Like This was released on Lex Records on March 24, 2009.
 The album was Dumile's first solo album to chart in the US.
 In a largely favorable review for Pitchfork, Nate Patrin cast the album as a return to form for Dumile, following a period of limited output.
 He observed that Dumile's lyrics and flow—"a focused rasp that's subtly grown slightly more ragged and intense"—were darker than on earlier records.
 He also highlighted the overtly homophobic "Batty Boyz", a diss track against unnamed rappers.
 Steve Yates, reviewing the album in The Guardian, likewise saw Born Like This as hearkening back to Dumile's earlier output.
 Yates felt it presented Dumile at "his scalpel-tongued, scatter-mouthed best".
 Both Patrin and Yates noted the influence of Charles Bukowski on Born Like This: the first line of Bukowski's poem "Dinosauria, We" gives the album its title.